yibinlin/WeatherWit/README.md

-Light weight voice-controlled weather app.
+Light weight experimental voice-controlled weather app.

-opyright 2014 Yibin Lin
+copyright 2014 Yibin Lin

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.